jasonrudolph/one-rep-max/README.md

 * Thanks to @brentonashworth and @stuartsierra for entertaining countless questions and providing valuable feedback as I explored the ClojureScript landscape.
-* Thanks to @jgkite for lending a hand with styling the UI.
+* Thanks to @itsthatguy and @jgkite for patiently donating their UI design skills to the app.
+* Thanks to @somerandomdude for [Iconic], which provides the icons used in One Rep Max.
+(Iconic is distributed under a [Creative Commons license][iconic-license].)
 * Thanks to @relevance for [Fridays], where much of this work took place.